Nolz Limousin Cattle-NOLZ Limousin

 Meet Our Family

 Dave and Peggy (Wienk) Nolz married in October 1985, and raised three daughters -- Amanda, Courtney and Kaley -- on the ranch.
 Growing up, the girls spent each summer showing our Limousin heifers and steers across the country.
 It was a great way to spend time together as a family, and we look forward to our grandkids continuing that fun family tradition in the years to come.
+Peggy is also the CFO at Puetz Design + Build in Mitchell, SD.

 Amanda married Tyler Radke in 2010, and the couple live a half-mile down the road from us.
 We enjoy working alongside them in this business and having their three children -- Scarlett, Thorne and Croix -- close by.
 Tyler currently works for Farmers National Company as a farm manager and ag realtor.
 Amanda just celebrated her tenth year of writing for BEEF Magazine.
 View her blog here.